ponylang/ponylang-website/content/blog/last-week-in-pony-112722.md

 ### Ending MacOS on Intel as a fully supported platform

-Our Ci provider, CirrusCI is ending support for MacOS on Intel at the end of the year.
+Our CI provider, CirrusCI is ending support for MacOS on Intel at the end of the year.
 At that time, we will be dropping "full support" for MacOS on Intel and moving it to "best effort".

 "Full support" means that all changes are run through CI on the platform and we provide binaries of ponyc and other tools.
 When MacOS on Intel becomes "best effort", we will no longer be providing binaries of the various pony tools and we will no longer be doing CI on MacOS on Intel.
 We will continue to do MacOS CI on Apple Silicon and provide binaries for Apple Silicon as well.